Gyekye/Gyekye/README.md

 ### Hi there 🖐️,

-I am Gyekye, a proud fullstack Developer.
+I am Gyekye, a software developer and entrepreneur with a passion for building and creating..

 [![GitHub followers](https://img.shields.io/github/followers/Gyekye?style=social)](https://github.com/Gyekye)